dotnet-script/dotnet-script/README.md

 public static string GetScriptFolder([CallerFilePath] string path = null) => Path.GetDirectoryName(path);
 ```

-> Tips: Put these methods as top level methods in a separate script file and `#load` that file wherever access to the script path and/or folder is needed.
+> Tip: Put these methods as top level methods in a separate script file and `#load` that file wherever access to the script path and/or folder is needed.